What is taught?

 What if we miss a class?

-There are times when unexpected emergencies arise.
-We ask that you notify us as soon as possible by calling 904-215-9811.
-When notification of a need to miss class is made in advance of class, an attempt will be made to arrange a make-up class.
+If you must miss a class, we ask that you notify us as soon as possible by calling 904-215-9811.
+We do not guarantee make-up sessions except for weather-related cancellations, but make-ups may be considered when Coach Sally has space and time available.
 Please review the Fee/Payments section of this website for more details about cancellations, particularly related to refunds.

 What if there is bad weather at the time of class?